Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Abstract

 \section{Abstract}

-Political actors frequently manipulate redistricting plans to gain electoral advantages, a process commonly known as gerrymandering.
-To address this problem, several states have implemented institutional reforms including the establishment of map-drawing commissions.
-It is difficult to assess the impact of such reforms because each state structures bundles of complex rules in different ways.
-We propose to model redistricting processes as a sequential game.
-The equilibrium solution to the game summarizes multi-step institutional interactions as a single dimensional score.
-This score measures the leeway political actors have over the partisan lean of the final plan.
+Political actors often manipulate redistricting plans to gain electoral advantages, a process known as gerrymandering.
+Several states have implemented institutional reforms to address this problem, such as establishing map-drawing commissions.
+Estimating the impact of such reforms is challenging because each state structures its processes and rules differently.
+We model redistricting as a sequential game whose equilibrium solution summarizes multi-step institutional interactions as a univariate score.
+We argue this score measures the leeway political actors have over the partisan lean of the final plan.
 Using a differences-in-differences design, we demonstrate that reforms reduce partisan bias and increase competitiveness when they constrain partisan actors.
-We perform a counterfactual policy analysis to estimate the partisan effects of enacting recent institutional reforms nationwide.
-We find that instituting redistricting commissions generally reduces the current Republican advantage, but Michigan-style reform would yield a much greater pro-Democratic effect than types of redistricting commissions adopted in Ohio and New York.
+We perform a counterfactual policy analysis to estimate the effects of enacting recent reforms nationwide.
+Though commissions generally reduce bias, reforms that restrict partisan actors in multiple ways, like removing veto points (Michigan), are more effective than commissions where parties retain some control (Ohio).

 \textbf{\textit{Keywords}}\quad redistricting~\textbullet~differences-in-differences~\textbullet~formal modeling~\textbullet~continuous treatment